 - Travel, accommodation and visa expenses will be provided to the selected participants.

-- Spaces are reserved for a number of young scientists from developing countries (up to the age of 40), as well as scientists and/or government officials, etc, also from developing countries, with more experience in the policymaking arena (‘science diplomacy ambassadors’).
+- Spaces are reserved for a number of young scientists from developing countries (up to the age of 40), as well as scientists and/or government officials, etc, also from developing countries, with more experience in the international policymaking arena (‘science diplomacy ambassadors’).

 - A limited number of spaces for self-funded candidates from any country will also be available.